Tetralogy of Fallot Treatment in Delhi

 - Gaining weight slowly

-Tetralogy of Fallot symptoms in adults:
+Symptoms of Tetralogy of Fallot in Adults

 - Chest pain